 GDP equals GDI; at least, that is the way it is supposed to work.
 But in an enormously complex economy, the measurement of these two variables inevitably goes awry.
 Estimates of the two are never quite equal.
-In recent years, the absolute value of the gap has been quite sizable.
-For 2007 and 2008, for example, GDI has differed from GDP by -\$81.4 and \$160.5 billion per year, respectively.
+In recent years, the absolute value of the gap has been quite sizable, while in other years, it has been quite small.
+For example, for the years 2006 through 2010, GDI has differed from GDP by -242.3, -12.0, -2.4, 77.4, and 0.8 billion per year, respectively.

-Although the gap seems large, it represents a remarkably small fraction of measured activity-around 1% or less.
+Although the gap seems large at times, it represents a remarkably small fraction of measured activity-around 1% or less.
 Of course, 1% of a big number is still a big number.
 But it is important to remember that, relative to the size of the economy, the gap between GDI and GDP is not large.
 The gap is listed as a "statistical discrepancy" in the Department of Commerce reporting of the two numbers.